 All staff must ensure all pupils receive effective support and their entitlement to full access to the curriculum.
 The Grove staff are skilled, with expertise in working with pupils with special educational needs and autism, and have a duty to promote inclusive practice wherever possible.
-We do this through curriculum and enrichment activities and provide experiences for our pupils within our school, within other settings such as college and our partner mainstream schools.
-When required they can be called upon share best practice and support our mainstream school colleagues in particular, across our Trust.
+We do this through curriculum and enrichment activities and provide experiences for our pupils within our school, within other settings such as college and partner mainstream schools (where appropriate).
+When required our staff team can be called upon to share best practice and support our mainstream school colleagues in particular, across our Trust.